Chapter 16 - The Formation of Compound Verbs

 tracollare, to lose one’s balance tralignare, to degenerate tramontare, to set, fade, wane

-transitare, to pass, go, drive, walk through trapelare, to leak trascolorare, to discolor
+transitare, to pass, go, drive, walk through trapassare, to pierce, run, cross through, to trespass

-trasecolare, to astonish trascorrere, to spend time trasmigrare, to transmigrate
+trascorrere, to spend time trasmigrare, to transmigrate traspirare, to transpire

 trasvolare, to fly across